bigevtaylor/arduino-swc/README.md

 **Ford BA / BF Steering Wheel Control Adapter for Pioneer Stereo**

 This code currently only supports the functions that the wired remote tip triggers.
-Later versions will cover the ring either with a diode configuration
-or a dual digitpot.

 The bulk of this has been built off the knowledge found in the following articles and forum posts;